usnistgov/metaschema-xslt/src/file-manifest.md

-current hugo-write XProc needs to be split into two one with ports the other writes the ports to a given path set a third Hugo calls this one with a file set
+current hugo-write XProc needs to be split into two one with ports the other writes the ports to a given path set a third XProc calls the writer for files in a file set

 #### nist-metaschema-COMPOSE.xsl